fenago/ml-bootcamp/Lab_3.md

-If
-we compare it with the linear regression formula, the only difference is this sigmoid function: in case of linear regression, we have only *w*~0~ *+ x~i~^T^w*.
-This is why both of these models are linear; they are both based on the dot product operation.

-The
-sigmoid function maps any value to a number between zero and one (figure 3.24).
+The sigmoid function maps any value to a number between zero and one (figure 3.24).
 It's defined this way: